-Here are links to more examples to help make the meaning of these ocean and sea idioms even clearer.
+Here are more examples to help make the meaning of these ocean and sea idioms even clearer.
 Click the links on each idiom to read even MORE examples:

 Learning idioms is vital for understanding everyday spoken English.
 Signup for my free newsletter to learn more idioms, get free English lessons and receive information about how to improve your English.